Reducing Red Tape

 Ministerial Advisory Committees

-The Department is using formal ongoing consultation groups, such as the Aged Care Sector Committee and the Community‑Business Partnership, and ad-hoc targeted consultations, to test policy issues of relevance to the portfolio.
-This approach is consistent with the Government’s aim to reduce the number of non-statutory advisory bodies.
+The Department also uses other targeted consultation approaches to test policy issues of relevance to the portfolio.
+This is consistent with the Government’s aim to reduce the number of non-statutory advisory bodies.
 It also reinforces the portfolio’s established approach to continuous consultation with stakeholders, including through the funding of advocacy groups, peak bodies, welfare groups and industry groups.

 To implement this principle, DSS, in consultation with portfolio regulators and key stakeholders, has developed the following criteria for assessing the appropriateness of adopting a particular international standard or risk assessment.

 Criteria for assessing the potential adoption of international standards or risk assessments